1. WeatherSpark.com

 2. United States

-Climate and Average Weather Year Round in Shasta United States
+Climate and Average Weather Year Round in Shasta California, United States

 In Shasta, the summers are hot, dry, and mostly clear and the winters are cold, wet, and partly cloudy.
 Over the course of the year, the temperature typically varies from 34°F to 97°F and is rarely below 26°F or above 106°F.